 The Range is about real people making real choices.

+I’ve never been happier with my writing than right now.
 Even as I write this I have a smile on my face!

-© Copyright Davefarmer.co.uk & davefarmersblog.wordpress.com, 2009-2015.
+© Copyright Davefarmer.co.uk & davefarmersblog.wordpress.com, 2009-2017.

-Unauthorized use and/or duplication of the written material on this blog without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Unauthorised use and/or duplication of the written material on this blog without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to DaveFarmer.co.uk or DaveFarmersblog.wordpress.com with appropriate and specific direction to the original content.

 I attempt to credit photo’s or other material when possible but if something is not credited properly let me know and I will fix ASAP.
 I will remove any media at the request of the original copyright owner.